rutuja1302/PythonPrograms/README.md

 22. Pig Latin - A secret language formed from english by transferring the initial consonant to the end of the word and 'ay' is affixed to it.
 If the word starts with an vowel then 'way' is affixed at the end of the word.
 Eg: food becomes oodfay & ice becomes iceway.
 23. Password Generator - This program will take password length as an input and provide a new password with random alphabets, numbers, special characters combination.
 24. Credit Card Validator - Takes in a credit card number from a common credit card vendor(Visa, MasterCard, American Express, Discoverer) & validates it to make sure that it is a valid number(Luhn's algorithm).
+25. Fibonacci Sequence - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.